katspaugh/whiteboard/README.md

 Server Installation
 ===================

-Server implementation is presented in the unmaintained [`multiplayer` branch](https://github.com/katspaugh/whiteboard/tree/multiplayer) of the repo.
+The server implementation is presented in the unmaintained [`multiplayer` branch](https://github.com/katspaugh/whiteboard/tree/multiplayer) of the repo.
 The `master` branch contains only the client-side code.

 Examples
 ========

 Basic demo: http://katspaugh.github.io/whiteboard/

 Whiteboard shape recognition using a neural network: http://katspaugh.github.io/whiteboard/examples/brain/

 License